-avail themselves for meetings, punctually and for the whole of the scheduled meeting time;
+- avail themselves for meetings, punctually and for the whole of the scheduled meeting time; - indicate their failure to attend any meeting in writing to the secretariat, in good time with the reason as to why they were unable to attend:

-- indicate their failure to attend any meeting in writing to the secretariat, in good time with the reason as to why they were unable to attend; - act with the highest professional and ethical standards at all times; - contribute to debate in an informed and rational way and take decisions solely in the interest of the public; - regard the views expressed by individual members of the Subcommittee and recommendations as strictly confidential; - respect and value each member's perspective and contribution; - make decisions together and take joint responsibility for decisions taken; and - be informed and prepared for the meeting by reading the agenda and papers.
+- act with the highest professional and ethical standards at all times; - contribute to debate in an informed and rational way and take decisions solely in the interest of the public; - regard the views expressed by individual members of the Committee and recommendations as strictly confidential; - respect and value each member's perspective and contribution; - make decisions together and take joint responsibility for decisions taken; and - be informed and prepared for the meeting by reading the agenda and papers.

-Under no circumstances may an individual member, other than the Chairperson, officially represent the views and decisions of the Subcommittee, unless the Chairperson has authorised thus.
+Under no circumstances may an individual member, other than the Chairperson, officially represent the views and decisions of the Committee, unless authorised by the Chairperson or the National Department of Health.